saitai0802/dashtify-2720d/content/pages/index.md

         content: >
           Just connect your ad accounts and we’ll fetch all the data for you, let us do the hard work of connecting to your accounts and combining data sources.
-Time is money, we know that too
+Time is money, we know that too.
         content_align: left
         image: images/icon-1.svg
         image_alt: Section item 1 icon